 The ability to perform shade selection depends on how well the eyes perceive the details of teeth.
 Factors determining the visibility of these details include ambient light quality, luminance (light quantity), size, contrast, and glare.
 Establishing the proper environment for evaluation requires an understanding of these "seeability" factors.
 Dental-unit lights are commonly used for color rendering.
 Most are incandescent and emit light high in the red-yellow spectrum and low at the blue end.
 Therefore, illuminating opaque samples of red, yellow, and blue under an incandescent light source shows that red and yellow are quite strong, or highly saturated, while blue is weaker and more difficult to see.

-Under an ordinary cool white fluorescent source, which is high in the green-yellow spectrum with some strong but narrow blue-spectrum spikes, the reds and violets are less apparent.
+The translucency of enamel is a function of wavelength.
+The longer the wavelength, the higher the translucency.
+Therefore, enamel is more translucent in light rich in yellow and red (eg, incandescent light) and will show more dentin, making the tooth appear redder, with a higher chroma and lower value than it actually has.20 Under an ordinary cool white fluorescent source, which is high in the green-yellow spectrum with some strong but narrow bluespectrum spikes, the reds and violets are less apparent.
 Some fluorescent bulbs have full color content and render color more accurately.
 The ambient light quality of the operatory must be maintained with artificial lighting (natural light conditions vary); it is commonly measured by the color temperature and Color Rendering Index (CRI).